acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Installation
-Yadda 0.4.3 is the current verison.
-It contains breaking API changes to the MochaPlugin.
+Yadda 0.4.4 is the current verison.
+It contains breaking API changes to the Casper and Mocha plugins.
 See the release notes for more details.

 ### Node based environments (e.g. Mocha)
 ```